Policing-Redefined/docs/docs/configuration/backup.md

     ...
 </LocalPatrol>
 ```
-**A single unit CANNOT have several custom regions using the same zone.
+**IMPORTANT:** A single unit CANNOT have several custom regions using the same zone.
 Though that should also
-be common sense.**
+be common sense.

 ## `SpecialUnits.xml`
 Here you can create your own `SpecialUnit` unit which is basically a mix of a default and custom unit entry: